wp-plugins/lh-rdf/readme.txt

 1. Upload the entire `lh-rdf` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. To enable pretty permlinks (e.g. `http://example.com/feed/lhrdf/`), go to Permalinks in the Setting menu and Save.
+3. To enable pretty permalinks (e.g. `http://example.com/feed/lhrdf/`), go to Permalinks in the Setting menu and Save.

 == Changelog ==

+**0.1.6 January 12, 2013**
+* Fixed Auto discovery bug

 **0.1.5 May 19, 2012**
 * Added flag to publish extended RDF